1. Is it required that my family dentist schedule my appointment with the orthodontist?

 28. Why should I choose an orthodontic specialist?

 Teeth, and sometimes entire facial structures, are permanently changed by orthodontic treatment.
 It is important that the treatment be appropriate and properly completed.
-Orthodontic specialists have extensive and specialized training that allows them to provide their patients with the correct optimal diagnosis and treatment plan.
+Orthodontic specialists have extensive and specialized training that allows them to provide their patients with the optimal diagnosis and treatment plan.